 CERC participates in CenterPoint Energy's deferred compensation plans that provide benefits payable to directors, officers and certain key employees or their designated beneficiaries at specified future dates, upon termination, retirement or death.
 Benefit payments are made from the general assets of CERC.
-During 2014, 2013 and 2012, the benefit expense relating to these plans was less than \$1 million each year.
-Amounts relating to deferred compensation plans included in "Benefit Obligations" in the accompanying Consolidated Balance Sheets at both December 31, 2014 and 2013 were \$3 million.
+During 2015, 2014 and 2013, the benefit expense relating to these plans was less than \$1 million each year.
+Amounts relating to deferred compensation plans included in Benefit Obligations in the accompanying Consolidated Balance Sheets as of both December 31, 2015 and 2014 were \$3 million.